Built for Real-World Complexity

 We are based in what is now known as Vancouver, British Columbia.
 We live and work on the traditional, ancestral, and unceded territories of the Musqueam, Tsleil-Waututh, and Squamish Nations.

 We recognize that these lands were never ceded, and that the relationship between Indigenous Peoples and these territories continues to this day.
-We are deeply grateful to the original stewards of these lands - past, present, and future - whose knowledge, care, and leadership continue to shape this region in ways that matter.
+We are deeply grateful to the original stewards of these lands, past, present, and future, whose knowledge, care, and leadership continue to shape this region in ways that matter.

 Our work is rooted in systems thinking, equity, and long-term sustainability.
 That includes acknowledging the colonial structures that continue to shape our economic, social, and environmental systems.
 We remain committed to learning, unlearning, and practicing responsibility in how we support mission-led organizations especially those advancing Indigenous sovereignty, self-determination, and community leadership.

-Decades-proven Business Truths
+Business Truths Proven Across Decades

 On Decision-Making and Blind Spots